meganm672/Palindrom-Checker/README.md

 # Palindrom-Checker

-This project was about creatinf a Palindrome Checher to see if a word was a palindrome or not.
+This project was about creating a Palindrome Checher to see if a word was a palindrome or not.
 I removed all non-alphanumeric charecters (punctuations, spaces and symbols).

 ## Deployed Site On GitHub Pages!
 [Palindorme Checker](https://meganm672.github.io/palindrome-checker/)